 Liz Sanders, Studio Manager, is a photographer based in Brooklyn, New York, and a graduate of the Documentary Practice and Visual Journalism Program at the International Center for Photography.
 She is 2017 recipient of the Magnum Foundation Winter Fellowship and a 2019 Rita and Alex K.Hillman Grantee for her long-term documentary work.
 In addition to her photographic practice, Liz is the Studio Manager at Trestle Art Space.

-Masha Bychkova, Studio Coordinator, is a multidisciplinary artist and curator living in Brooklyn, NY.
+Masha Bychkova, Studio Coordinator, is a multidisciplinary artist and independent curator living in Brooklyn, NY.
 She received her BA in Classics and Visual Arts from Fordham University and is the co-founder of Castellain Gallery

 Mary Schiliro, Workshop Director, is an artist based in New York City who creates paintings and installations using acrylic paint and Mylar.
 Schiliro’s work has been exhibited across the United States as well as internationally in France and The Netherlands.
 Upcoming in 2019, Schiliro will exhibit her work in Belgium and Germany.
 She was the recipient of two Project Studio residencies at PS122 and is a Member of American Abstract Artists.
 She received a Master of Fine Arts degree from Hunter College of the City University of New York.
 Schiliro has served as Adjunct Lecturer in Fine Arts at Hunter College as well as Caldwell University in Caldwell, New Jersey and College of the Holy Cross in Worcester, MA.
 She comes to Trestle from The Metropolitan Museum of Art where she coordinated a Volunteer Program in the Membership Department.